charlon/django-scaffold-template/README.md

 ###Virtual environments

 Make sure that virtualenv is installed.
-You may optionally install nodeenv as a container for running Node applications.
+You may need to install nodeenv for running Node applications in a virtual container.
 For this project template, LessCSS is used and compiled server-side using Node.
+Install nodeenv if you don't want to install the LessCSS compiler globally.

 Virtualenv: